planetlabs/planet-client-python/docs/cli/cli-orders.md

 Piping any output through jq will format it nicely and do syntax highlighting.
-You can also `jq` to just show select information, which can be useful for getting a quick sense of the state of the state of things and pull out id's for other operations:
+You can also `jq` to just show select information, which can be useful for getting a quick sense of the state of the state of things and pull out id’s for other operations:

 ```console
 planet orders list | jq -rs '.[] | "\(.id) \(.created_on) \(.state) \(.name)"'